 The two-year dispute significantly impeded Kincora's exploration efforts, corporate discussions and strategy over this period, particularly with the West Kasulu target within the Bronze Fox Intrusive Complex spreading across both the Eastern and Western licenses.
 For only one field season, in 2012, was Kincora not impeded with its exploration efforts in the Bronze Fox district, which resulted in the most favorable exploration results to date in the region at the West Kasulu prospect.
-Exploration on the Bronze Fox and Western license border returned over 800 metres at over 0.40% copper equivalent, including 37 meters at over 1% copper equivalent.
+Exploration on the Bronze Fox and Western license border returned over 800 metres at over 0.40% copper equivalent, including 37 meters at over 1% copper equivalent, with three of the four holes drilled in this western zone having higher grade intersections.
 Furthermore, 9 of the 15 holes drilled in 2012 at the Tourmaline Hills gold prospect in the Western license have returned intervals of at least 1g/t Au, up to 7.7g/t Au and with up to 75g/t Ag locally in the mineralization zone, often with elevated copper values.
-Active artisanal mining during the summer is common at the Tourmaline Hill and Southwest prospects, and various Bronze Age pits/workings evidenced at the former in the Western license.
-Approximately a third of all holes previously drilled at Bronze Fox across both the eastern and western licenses have returned intervals of at least 1g/t gold.
+Active artisanal mining during the summer is common at the Tourmaline Hill and Southwest prospects, and various Bronze Age pits/workings evidenced at the former in the Western license have returned intervals of all holes previously drilled at Bronze Fox across both the eastern and western licenses have returned intervals of at least 1g/t gold.